Trees

 Trees shall be installed in the following minimum sizes:

-• Shade trees – 1-1/2” caliper
+• Shade trees – 2” caliper (diameter)

-• Ornamental trees – 1” caliper
+• Ornamental trees – 2” caliper or 6’ height minimum for multiple stems

 • Evergreen trees – 6’ height minimum